-April 20-23, 2015: With support from the Division of Diversity, Equity, and Educational Achievement and in collaboration with the Department of Afro-American Studies, 4W hosted Rhodessa Jones for a two-day program: Arts for Social Agency.
+With support from the Division of Diversity, Equity, and Educational Achievement and in collaboration with the Department of Afro-American Studies, 4W hosted Rhodessa Jones for a two-day program in April 2015.
 Jones is an actor, writer, director, and founder of the internationally acclaimed “Medea Project: Theater for Incarcerated Women.”
-Founded in 1989, the Medea Project grew out of a series of intensive theater workshops Jones developed and conducted during the 1980s with women in the San Francisco County Jail.
-Now more than 30 years old, it has become a model for community-based, process oriented theater for incarcerated women around the world.
+Now more than 30 years old, it has become a model for community-based, process-oriented theater for incarcerated women around the world.

 Kelly Parks Snider explores contemporary cultural and social issues.
 Using art and words, she educates communities, stimulates dialogue about target issues and creates social change.
 Parks Snider is the co-founder of Project Girl, a nationally recognized nonprofit, award-winning program, and touring exhibition that combines art, media literacy, and youth-activism into a unique educational experience.

 The Human Trafficking Clothesline is a collaborative installation facilitated by artist Kelly Parks Snider, created at the 2015 “Streets of Hope” Research to Practice Forum put on by the 4W STREETS Initiative.
 The hands-on workshop provided participants with an opportunity for critical reflection and expression among survivors, artists, thinkers, and doers.
 It brings viewers face to face with human trafficking, hung on the clothesline for the world to see.